Camp Con Brio

 He performs regularly all along the Front Range with orchestras including the Colorado Springs Philharmonic, Stratus Chamber Orchestra, and Chamber Orchestra of the Springs.

-CELLO INSTRUCTOR
+Cello INSTRUCTOR

 JAY MCGUFFIN